Zhiwei2799/zhiweilin.github.io/_posts/2024-2-10-NLP-Tokenization-and-Word-Sense-Disambiguation.md

 Tokens: ["I", "like", "doing", "NLP"]

 ## Byte-Pair Encoding Tokenization
 It’s used by a lot of Transformer models, including GPT, GPT-2, RoBERTa, BART, and DeBERTa.
-BPE training starts by computing the unique set of words used in the corpus, then iteratively merge the most frequently occurring character or byte pairs in a given dataset until a desired vocabulary size is reached.
+BPE training starts by computing the unique set of words used in the corpus, then iteratively merging the most frequently occurring character or byte pairs in a given dataset until a desired vocabulary size is reached.

 Example: word "low" appear 5 times, "lowest" appear 2 times, "newer" appear 6 times, "wider" appear 3 times, "new" appear 2 time in the corpus.